-A financial management services entity contracted with OIDD (the Charles Lea Center) is used to make payments for in-home services delivered by individuals rather than agencies.
+A financial management services entity contracted with OIDD is used to make payments for in-home services and respite delivered by individuals rather than agencies.
 These individuals document service delivery and provide data to the financial management service.
 This information is transferred to OIDD, which in turn bills MMIS for services rendered.
 The FMS cuts checks biweekly and transfers funds to workers by direct deposit.
-Financial audits are performed periodically. --
+Financial audits are performed periodically.